Awale-Abdi/Time-Series-Forecasting-Excel-Regression-Models/README.md

-# 📈 Predictive Sales Modeling – Excel Time Series Forecasting (2005–2020)
+# 📈 Hardware Retail Sales Forecasting – Excel Time Series Models (2005–2020)

-A comprehensive forecasting project developed during graduate studies in Business Analytics.
-This solo project covers the full time series modeling pipeline in Microsoft Excel using 15 years of monthly sales data from the U.S. hardware and tools industry.
-The goal was to produce a reliable 12-month forecast for supply chain and operational planning.
+This solo forecasting project models 15 years of U.S. hardware and tools retail sales data using Excel-based time series techniques.
+Built as part of a graduate Business Analytics curriculum, the project walks through end-to-end modeling, from seasonal factor engineering to regression-based forecasting and business reporting.

-The repository also includes a reusable Forecasting Cheat Sheet that documents all modeling steps, formulas, and evaluation workflows.
-It serves as a practical reference for any future forecasting tasks involving time series and seasonal patterns in Excel.
+Included is a reusable forecasting playbook that documents every methodology step in a practical, modular format for future time series modeling tasks.

 ---

 ## 🎯 Objective

-To forecast hardware industry sales for September 2020 to August 2021 based on 15 years of historical monthly data, using multiple time series modeling techniques.
-The forecast will inform resource planning for materials, staffing, and budget allocation.
+To forecast monthly U.S. hardware retail sales for the 12-month period of September 2020 to August 2021 using multiple regression models.
+This forecast is intended to support resource planning in supply chain, staffing, and financial operations.

-Project goals:
+Key goals:
-- Identify long-term trend and monthly seasonality
+- Identify trends and monthly seasonality in historical data
-- Apply and compare multiple regression-based forecasting methods
+- Apply and compare multiple forecasting models in Excel
-- Select the most accurate model based on Adjusted R² and RMSE
+- Evaluate models using Adjusted R² and RMSE
-- Generate and present a month-by-month forecast for operational use
+- Communicate insights clearly for operational leadership
-- Document the modeling process for future reuse and reference
+- Provide a reusable modeling framework for future use

 ---

-## 📘 Forecasting Cheat Sheet
+## 📘 Time Series Forecasting Playbook – Excel Models

-This project includes a detailed **Forecasting Cheat Sheet**, authored to provide a repeatable Excel-based workflow for sales forecasting.
-It demonstrates the ability to:

-- Design and implement time series regression models
+This project includes a full Excel-based forecasting playbook that details the setup, execution, and evaluation of time series models.
+Designed to be reused, it documents how to:

+- Clean and prepare time-indexed sales data
+- Create period indices and seasonal dummy variables
-- Perform deseasonalization using moving averages and seasonal indices
+- Generate seasonal indices using moving averages
+- Build and evaluate multiple regression models in Excel
-- Calculate and interpret error metrics (MSE, RMSE)
+- Compute error metrics (MSE, RMSE)
-- Apply dummy variables for seasonality
-- Select models based on visual and statistical diagnostics

-It includes step-by-step setups for:
+- Visualize actual vs. forecasted sales

+### Models Covered:
 - Linear Regression
 - Exponential Regression
 - Quadratic Regression